learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 # Asynchronous Web Requests with Using Thunk and Redux

-## Objectives
+## Learning Goals

-- Learn how to use action creator functions to make asynchronous web requests for data in `Redux`
+- Use action creator functions to make asynchronous web requests
-- Understand why we need special middleware in order to make some action creator functions able to make asynchronous web requests.
+- Explain why middleware is necessary for asynchronous actions
-- Learn how to use the **Redux Thunk** middleware to make some actions asynchronous
+- Use the `redux-thunk` middleware for asynchronous actions

 ## Introduction